JB-Belette/remix-ide/docs/import.md

 ## Importing a files for manipulation
-When importing from the home tab widgets or with a remix command in the console, the files are placed in the **root of the current Workspace** inside a folder the shows their source - eg github or gists.
+When importing from the home tab widgets or with a remix command in the console, the files are placed in the **root of the current Workspace** inside a folder that shows their source - eg github or gists.

 ### Import buttons on the Remix home tab
 The Gist, Github, Swarm, IPFS, & HTTPS buttons are to assist in getting files into Remix so you can explore.